Play Live Radio

 * indicates required

 Hamilton County Republican Party Chair Russell Mock said he expects the GOP will endorse “three to five” Council candidates before the end of August, but after the filing deadline.
 Linda Matthews of North Avondale, a longtime party activist and trustee at Central State University, is likely to be one of those endorsed Republican candidates.
-She has filed sufficient signatures.

 Republicans are hoping to endorse two former Council members who picked up petitions very recently.

 Christopher Smitherman previously won a seat on Council as an independent candidate, and he recently announced his plan to run again.
 The Hamilton County Republicans have publicly urged him to seek their endorsement this time around.
-He already has submitted enough signatures to qualify for the ballot.
+He has submitted enough signatures to qualify for the ballot.

 Other candidates with enough signatures as of Aug.
 15: